Lindsay Morton, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Radiation Epidemiology Branch|

 Dr. Morton received a B.A. from Dartmouth College and a Ph.D. in epidemiology from Yale University with a focus on cancer epidemiology.
-She then joined DCEG’s Hormonal and Reproductive Epidemiology Branch as a Postdoctoral Fellow and became a Research Fellow.
-During her doctoral and postdoctoral training concentrated in molecular epidemiology, she focused her research on understanding the causes of lymphoid neoplasms.
+She joined DCEG in 2004 as a postdoctoral fellow with a concentration in molecular epidemiology.
+During her doctoral and postdoctoral training, she focused her research on understanding the causes of lymphoid neoplasms.

 In 2008, Dr. Morton joined the Radiation Epidemiology Branch (REB) as a tenure-track investigator.
 She expanded her research to the study of multiple primary cancers, evaluating the carcinogenic effects of radiotherapy and chemotherapy, as well as other environmental and genetic risk factors for second cancers.
-In 2015, Dr. Morton was awarded scientific tenure by NIH.
-Dr. Morton has been recognized for her research contributions with the NCI Career Development Innovation Award, the NIH Fellows Award for Research Excellence, and the Lymphoma Foundation of America’s Young Scientist Award.
+In 2015, Dr. Morton was awarded scientific tenure by NIH and became a senior investigator.